 A media entity requiring credentials for immediate news coverage may be granted credentials for couriers, editors and/or technicians subject to the media coordinator's discretion.
 These credentials will have limited sidelines access.

-5. Each division (i.e., the sports, news, entertainment and affiliate divisions) from a national television network or cable system that originates a daily sports news program (e.g., Fox, ABC, CBS, NBC, ESPN, CNN) may be represented by one crew.
+4. Each division (i.e., the sports, news, entertainment and affiliate divisions) from a national television network or cable system that originates a daily sports news program (e.g., Fox, ABC, CBS, NBC, ESPN, CNN) may be represented by one crew.
+However, only one credential will provide field access.

-6. A television station in a market area estimated to have a minimum of two million U.S. television households (Top 10) the previous year by the A.C.
+5. A television station in a market area estimated to have a minimum of two million U.S. television households (Top 10) the previous year by the A.C.
 Nielsen Company may be represented by one crew.
+However, only one credential will provide field access.

-8. Each participating institution may be represented by a maximum of one crew for a "coach's show."
+7. Each participating institution may be represented by a maximum of three crews (athletic department, coaches' show, coaches' video, etc.).

-RADIO 1.
-Two credentials may be assigned to a radio station in the geographic area of the bowl or national championship game host city that regularly covers college football games (i.e., full-time staff members attend games and file reports) and airs six or more sports reports each day.
+RADIO1.
+Two credentials may be assigned to a radio station in the geographic area of the bowl city that regularly covers college football games (i.e., full-time staff members attend games and file reports) and airs six or more sports reports each day.

-ONLINE MEDIA 1.
-Credential(s) may be issued to full-time staff members of an online agency that (1) registers at least one million unique users per month in each of the 12 months before the game and (2) covers college football daily.
+DIGITAL AND ONLINE MEDIA1.
+Credential(s) may be issued to full-time staff members of an online agency that (1) registers at least ten million unique users per month in each of the 12 months before the game and (2) covers college football daily.

 2. The official web site of a competing institution, as designated by the school's sports information director, may receive a maximum of three credentials (with a maximum of two seats).